pellico/krobots/README.md

 ## Cannon

 Developer can set angle of cannon referred to the tank.
 Cannon doesn't move instantaneously.
-The speed of edge of cannon is added to the bullet when firing.
-Therefore cannon and tank speed affects the direction and speed of bullet.
+Position of cannon can be read by getting `TankStatus` data structure.
+The speed of edge of cannon is added to the bullet when firing; therefore cannon and tank speed affects the direction and speed of bullet.
-Speed and max range of bullets can be read using server interface.
+Speed and max range of bullets can be read using `SimulationConfig` data structure.

+## Energy

+Tank consumes energy when:

+* Radar operation
+* Moving tank body
+* Firing cannon

+Tank is recharged at every simulation step by a quantity that is inversely proportional with the distance from the power source.
+Power source is at the center of game field and its distance and direction can be read by getting `TankStatus` data structure.
+When tank is beyond the `zero_power_limit` energy of tank is decreased proportionally with the distance from power source. `zero_power_limit` distance is stored in `SimulationConfig` structure.
+**Note** Radar has priority in power consumption compared to the other operation.

+## Damage

+Tank is damaged when hit by a bullet.
+When damage is greater than  `damage_max`, tank is no longer able to move, fire or using radar.  `damage_max` is stored in `SimulationConfig` structure.

 # Tank interface library
 Presently only a python library is provided to communicate with server.